Minas Pitsos: Ergotelis

 As a free agent, Pitsos signed a contract with OFI's local rival Ergotelis, at the time playing in the Football League.
-Pitsos was instrumental in Ergotelis' eventual promotion to the Superleague, making 32 appearances and scoring two goals, thus earning a contract renewal deal by the club.
+Pitsos was instrumental in Ergotelis' eventual promotion to the Super League, making 32 appearances and scoring two goals, thus earning a contract renewal deal by the club.
 He stayed at the club for an additional 3 years, following Ergotelis back to the Football League after the club was relegated at the end of the 2014–15 season and was one of just 17 players to remain part of the club's roster as Ergotelis' financial issues finally forced the club to withdraw from professional competitions in January 2016.
 As a result, Pitsos, along with the rest of the club roster, were released from their contracts.

 Return to OFI

-Aged nearly 36, Pitsos, who had previously expressed his wish to end his career with OFI Crete, signed with his former club, now playing in the Greek 3rd Division, on 29 January 2016.
+Aged nearly 36, Pitsos, who had previously expressed his wish to end his career with OFI, signed with his former club, now playing in the Greek 3rd Division, on 29 January 2016.
 After winning the division title, Pitsos announced his retirement on 6 July 2016.
 He was immediately offered, and currently holds the position of technical director at OFI's U-19 squad.